vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The question arises whether this second stage of the Pāśupata praxis is also to be seen in the perspective of the imitatio dei, which so clearly informed the first one.
 I think this is possible, although the antinomian praxis evidently had a long history outside the Pāśupata movement.
 But antinomian behaviour suited certain aspects of Siva very well.
 From Vedic times Rudra- ´ Siva has been seen as ´ an outsider, a dangerous god that should be kept at a distance.
 To propitiate him he was given the name ‘the auspicious one’ (i.e. śiva).
 His provocative and nonconformist conduct is well expressed in one of the paradigmatic Saiva ´ myths: ‘Siva in the Pine Forest’ (Devadāruvana).
 This myth differs significantly ´ in various sources, but I present here the epitome given by O’Flaherty: 15

 Siva then wandered into the Pine Forest, and the wives of the sages there fell in love ´ with him and followed him everywhere.
-Siva was naked, ithyphallic, dancing, and ´ begging with a skull in his hanḍThe sages became furious and cursed his liṅga
+Siva was naked, ithyphallic, dancing, and ´ begging with a skull in his hand.
+The sages became furious and cursed his liṅga

 14 Thomas Mann (1952), Der Zauberberg, 115.